Results benchmarking study digitization of operations of Italian companies

 The impact and speed of this transformation depend on:

-• the internal and external context
+• internal and external context

 • on strategy